-Sightseeing around Antalya Old Town: the Map
+What to See around Antalya Old Town: Karaaliogly Park

 North of Antalya Old Town

-Antalya Archeological Museum
+Antalya Archaeological Museum

-Antalya Archeological Museum is right opposite to Ataturk Park.
+Antalya Archaeological Museum hides right opposite to the park.
 This museum is incredible.
-It doesn’t look inviting from the outside but the collection is huge.
+It doesn’t look inviting at all from the outside, but go in, the collection is huge.

 What I liked most was the collection of pottery, ceramics and art found at Phaselis and other antique cities around Antalya.

 Hall of Gods